Skip to main content

 By default, the hotkey is not encrypted on the device, whereas the coldkey is encrypted.
 To encrypt your hotkey, run this command:

-btcli wallet new_hotkey --use_password
+btcli wallet new_hotkey --use-password

 Creating a local wallet using Python